gigalixir/gigalixir-cli/docs/source/main.rst

 Our health checks simply check that your app is listening on port $PORT.
 If you're running a non-HTTP elixir app, but need to just get health checks to pass, take a look at https://github.com/jesseshieh/elixir-tcp-accept-and-close

-If you are running Distillery, see further below.
-If you're using Mix, stay here.
+If you're using Mix, see `troubleshooting mix`_.

+If you're using Distillery, see `troubleshooting distillery`_.

+If you're using Elixir Releases, see `troubleshooting elixir releases`_.

+.. _`troubleshooting mix`:

 Mix
 ---